 A question that might have come to your mind while reading this: "This is all wonderful, and I would love to get my students to talk more, but how am I ever going to have enough time to listen to all these recordings?"

 Well, I had the same doubts.
-The wonderful thing about the SmartClass HUB is that it is designed especially for language teachers, and we, the content team's former language teachers, are always driving our programmer insane to add more teacher-friendly features.
+The wonderful thing about the SmartClass Teaching Platform is that it is designed especially for language teachers, and we, the content team's former language teachers, are always driving our programmers insane to add more teacher-friendly features.

 Therefore, we are proud to be able to offer eight different, auto-graded activity templates for you and your students.
-Not only does that allow you to spend less time grading, but it also gives your students a nice mix of activities that challenges them in different ways and keeps them engaged and focused.
+Not only does that allow you to spend less time grading, but it also gives your students a nice mix of activities that challenge them in different ways and keep them engaged and focused.

 • Grammar: Choose the correct verb, conjugation, preposition, adjective ending, etc.